 The leader of the Ismaili branch of Shiite Islam, Aga Khan, moved the Aga Khan Foundation’s branch from Aiglemont, France to Lisbon.
 As a result of the location shift, Portugal has attracted other Ismail/Khoja people from across the world and the Aga Khan Portugal community is nowadays well established in the country.

 Indeed, Lisbon has become a popular place with the Ismaili community, where they often visit and have created a natural bond with the country.

 Along with the Aga Khan community, there is increased interest in Portugal from the Middle East.
 Each year, SEF (the Portuguese Immigration and Borders Service) releases Golden Visa statistics.
 These show that between 2012 and 2021, a total of 10,170 individuals from all around the world received residence permits in the country.
-Amongst these, more than 90% of the investors opt for the real estate route to gain their residency permits, indicating its the most popular route for foreign investors to secure residency in Portugal.

 In this article, we’ll provide you with information on the following:

 - The property market in Portugal

 - Demand for properties and business in Lisbon

 - Future of the real estate market in Portugal